-- 1. Compose paragraphs. - Paragraphs should be limited to one topic.
+- 1. Compose paragraphs.

+- Paragraphs should be limited to one topic.

-- There should be a main sentence for each paragraph -- usually the first sentence. - Paragraphs should not be unduly long. - Unnecessary repetition should be avoided. - 2.
-Outline the thoughts you want to convey in each section.
+- There should be a main sentence for each paragraph -- usually the first sentence.

+- Paragraphs should not be unduly long. - Unnecessary repetition should be avoided. - 2.
+Outline the thoughts you want to make in each section.
 They will form your main sentences for each of a succession of paragraphs. - 3.
-Papers should almost always be constructed in chronological order.
-Sequencing a paper's paragraphs in non-chronological order will tend to be illogical.
+There are rare instances when a paper should not be constructed in chronological order. - Sequencing a paper's paragraphs in non-chronological order will tend to be illogical.
 Invariably, it is difficult to follow as the reader is challenged to ascertain the sequencing. - 4.
 Use positive language. - Start by noting what you did and how. - Avoid beginning sections with what you did not do, or limitations and weaknesses. - 5.
-Use formal language at all times. - Do not use contractions (other than a contraction within a required quotation). - Never use the ampersand ("&") to denote "and." - 6.
+Use formal language at all times. - Do not use contractions (other than a contraction within a required quotation). - 6.
 Simple sentences are desirable in scientific writing.
-Remember that the goal is to provide clear communication. - Use precise, direct language. - Do not assume the reader is an expert in the topic you are writing about. - Shorter sentences are better whenever possible.
+Remember the goal is to provide clear communication. - Use precise, direct language. - Do not assume something is known. - Shorter sentences are better whenever possible.
 It will be more clearly understood.
-On the other hand, if a person who is a student in a program, or otherwise in life, if someone else writes in a long, wordy manner with multiple conjunctions and rambles in the belief this will help the writing style; and/or there is a belief this is a more advanced mode of communication; the student will have succeeded in producing a sentence the reader dislikes and makes the reader work harder which is not cognitive-ergonomically correct and not so infrequently, is somewhat confused about what the real intent of that given, rambling sentence, which can produce a series of interesting reactions in the reader that range the gamut from impatience to disgust to confusion to anger to a deep sigh, especially if the problem is repeated in other sentences and elsewhere, again in a mistaken belief of actually helping foster clarity of thoughts. - Minimize negative sentences. - Avoid double negatives unless essential. - Avoid semicolons.
-They have almost no use in formal scientific writing, as they are by definition compound sentences.
+On the other hand, if a person who is a student in a program, or otherwise in life, if someone else writes in a long, wordy manner with multiple conjunctions and rambles in the belief this will help the writing style; and/or there is a belief this is a more advanced mode of communication; the student will have succeeded in producing a sentence the reader dislikes and makes the reader work harder which is not cognitive- ergonomically correct and not so infrequently, is somewhat confused about what the real intent of that given, rambling sentence, which can produce a series of interesting reactions in the reader that range the gamut from impatience to disgust to confusion to anger to a deep sigh, especially if the problem is repeated in other sentences and elsewhere, again in a mistaken belief of actually helping foster clarity of thoughts. - Minimize negative sentences. - Avoid double negatives unless essential. - Avoid semicolons.
+They have almost no use in formal scientific writing as they are by definition compound sentences.
 Compound sentences invariably invite more difficulty in reading and comprehension.
-The sole exception is the use of semicolons to separate compound fragments in a list after a colon.
+The sole exception is the use of semicolons to separate compound fragments in a list after a colon. - Colons should almost never be used other than to precede a list of items that follows. - 7.
+Avoid excessive wordiness.
+The fewer words used, the better.
+For example, consider the following clause: "...at right angles in reference to the airflow inside the sample chamber."
+This may be simplified to: "perpendicular to the chamber airflow" without loss of information while reducing the reading burden from 12 to five words.